qsd-finance/docs/pages/faqs/frequently-asked-questions.en.md

 # QSD Frequently Asked Questions

-#### How is QSD different from ESD and its various forks?
+#### How is QSD different from other algorithmic stablecoins?

 Whilst we took our inspiration from ESD, QSD is different in many ways.
 Here are the the highlights:

 - 4 hour epochs

+- Treasury buy back and burn yield farming strategy

+- Implimentation of the Goldilocks zone ($0.98 - $1.00) : Expanion above $1.02, contraction below $0.98,

 - No lockups other than a 1 epoch delay between unbonding and withdrawing (which is in fact a security feature of the code)

-- QSD bonding is only available when time weighted average price (TWAP) is below $1
+- QSD bonding is only available when time weighted average price (TWAP) is below $1.02

-- Separate governance token (QSG) that can be earned by bonding QSD when TWAP is below $1
+- Separate governance token (QSG) that can be earned by bonding QSD when TWAP is below $1.02

 - QSG can also be staked to earn further rewards, paid in QSD

-- QSD bonding rewards do not autocompound

 - New functionality to make compounding of LP rewards easier